quiltdata/quilt/docs/faq.md

 # Frequently asked questions and troubleshooting

+## How much data can I put into Quilt?

+There no limit on public data, as shown in our [Pricing grid](https://quiltdata.com/#pricing).

+In practice, users have been successful with packages at 2TB of total size with up to 40,000 individual files.

+We are constantly upping the amount of data users can put into Quilt.
+Contact us if you have questions about large data.

 ## How do install the latest quilt (compiler) directly from GitHub?
 For developers only:
 ```sh